etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 == Analysis window overlap

 A key parameter when working with spectrograms is the overlap factor of the analysis windows.
 In order to emphasize the temporal continuity of the musical signals, we use high overlap factors: our experiments have shown that a window size of 6 to 8 times the hop size give the best results.
-It has experimentally shown to be highly effective in reducing indeterminacies, but tends to smooth out the results as a side-effect, which can potentially obscure finer details in the signal.
+It has experimentally shown to be highly effective in reducing indeterminacies, but tends to smooth out the results as a side-effect, which can potentially obscure finer details in the signal, as shown in @fig:overlap.

 Typically, such large window sizes would result in a substantial increase in the number of frequency bins, leading to higher computational demands.
 However, by applying the mel-scale transform, we effectively mitigate this issue.

-#text(fill: red)[Ajouter figures de $HH$ pour != valeurs d'overlap]
+#figure(
+  grid(
+    columns: 3,
+    image("overlap-1.svg"), image("overlap-8.svg"), image("overlap-16.svg"),
+  ),
+  caption: [Comparison of the influence of different overlap factors.
+Top row: estimated activation matrices.
+Bottom row: zooms on the middle activation. ], ) <fig:overlap>

 == Normalization